-Why I don’t like coloring books and how to offer more creative and developmentally appropriate alternatives for kids.
+How to offer creative, open-ended, and developmentally appropriate coloring books alternatives for kids.

 You might think that I’m a fan of coloring books and coloring contests; I love art and creativity and have a whole career focused on making art with kids!